|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Next >

 1937The 4th Golf Masters Championship: Byron Nelson wins, shooting a 283.

 1938The 5th Golf Masters Championship: Henry Picard wins, shooting a 285.

 1938Actor, Michael Parks, is born Harry Samuel Parks in Corona, California.
 He is best known for the leading role in the TV series Then Came Bronson.
 He appeared in the films Bus Rileys Back in Town, The Idol, The Happening, Between Friends, The Last Hard Men, Rainbow, Breakthrough, Hard Country, Savannah Smiles, Caged Fury, The China Lake Murders, From Dusk till Dawn, Kill Bill 1 & 2, Argo, and Django Unchained.

 1939Glenn Miller records his theme song, Moonlight Serenade, for Bluebird Records.

 1939Singer, Major Lance, is born in Winterville, Mississippi.
 His hits include The Monkey Time and Hey Little Girl.

-1939Musician, Hugh (Ramopolo) Masekela, is born in Kwa-Guqa Township, Wilbank, South Africa.
+1939Jazz musician, Hugh (Ramopolo) Masekela, is born in Kwa-Guqa Township, Wilbank, South Africa.
 He is a trumpeter, flugelhornist, cornetist, composer, and singer.
 He was an artist who in his music vividly portrayed the struggles and sorrows, as well as the joys and passions, of his country.
 His music protested about apartheid, slavery, government, and the hardships of the people.
 His biggest pop hit was Grazing in the Grass.

 1939Ghazi I, King of Iraq, dies in a car accident, and Faisal II ascends to throne.